 Useful for checking on fevers and someone’s general state of well-being.
 If you have kids, consider an infrared forehead thermometer, but a small sublingual (under the tongue) or ear thermometer will do.
 Remember: you might need spare batteries.

-You'll want a pair of dedicated medical tweezers that can remove anything from a splinter to a tick if need be.
+You'll want a pair of dedicated medical tweezers that can remove anything from a splinter to an embedded tick head if need be.

 Useful for preventing ingrown toenails and maintaining personal hygiene.